 This page may contain affiliate links; please see my disclosure for policy details.
 I earn commissions if you shop through the links on this page.

 I love using vanilla sugar in my cooking and baking—it just adds a rich, aromatic kick to different dishes.
-Making it at home is a breeze, and the best part is you get to control how much vanilla spice flavor you want.
+Making it at home is a breeze, and the best part is that you get to control how much vanilla spice flavor you want.
 This sugar is perfect for jazzing up your homemade bread, cookies, or cakes!
 And, an added bonus, vanilla sugar makes a great gift.

 What Is Vanilla Sugar